Godly Play can improve the spiritual wellbeing of older adults in care settings.

 These settings include nursing homes, residential care, retirement villages, lunch clubs, with intergenerational groups.
 It also works with older people who are living with dementia.

-Our new project began in Sheffield in February 2016 (funded by the Diocese of Sheffield and the Sheffield Church Burgesses Trust) and now this has grown into a national project (funded by a Christian Projects grant from The Henry Smith Charity).
+Our new project began in Sheffield in February 2016 (funded by the Diocese of Sheffield and the Sheffield Church Burgesses Trust) and now this has grown into a national project (funded by a Christian Projects grant from The Henry Smith Charity and from The Vine Church in Sheffield).
 It is being delivered by Mutual Blessings on behalf of Godly Play UK.

 For more information please go to…

-We are inviting everyone, nationally and internationally, interested in using Godly Play with Elders in Care Settings to join our Godly Play Elders team, which has an online space where people can: share their stories and experiences; view resources, write-ups and images from the Launch Days (in Sheffield and Birmingham), find all the latest updates on this work; ask questions and interact with other team members.
+We are inviting everyone, nationally and internationally, interested in using Godly Play with Elders in Care Settings to join our Godly Play Elders team, which has an online space where people can: share their stories and experiences; view resources, find all the latest updates on this work; ask questions and interact with other team members.
 Please complete this contact form.

 The one day training will address: